- Added a section on transitional debugging reports

 Web here is defined as web content shown in an app.
 Web content can be shown in the context of a mobile browser app or as embedded websites shown in non-browser apps.

-The above trigger paths translate to the following requirements:
+The preceding trigger paths translate to the following requirements:

 - For apps and browsers: ability to pass registration of web attribution sources and web triggers to Android